Hadephobia is surprisingly common and debilitating.

 It’s different for everybody.
 Some find it grows over time, or seems to appear out of nowhere.

-The good news is that there is no need to know where your hell fear comes from in order to get rid of it.
+The good news is that there is no need to know where your hell phobia comes from in order to get rid of it.

 It really doesn’t matter where it came from.
 It doesn’t matter whether or not you remember how it started.
 Unlike many traditional therapies which may occupy many weeks discussing ‘why’ the problem is there, we are much more interested in ‘how’ your mind creates the fear (do you have pictures or movies in your mind, or do you say things to yourself as you get the feeling?).
 That way we can quickly show you how to change.

 Why ‘Facing Your Fear’ is a Really Bad Idea

 Many clients come to us having taken programs that involve some kind of ‘exposure therapy’..
 The idea is that by facing the fear more and more you should ‘get used to’ hell – a process technically known as ‘desensitization’.